Last Updated on

 What’s in a name?
 From its former name of Calle Alix (after then Manila Magistrate Jose Maria Alix), the place was renamed to pay tribute to Hon.
 Benito Legarda, a Filipino legislator who started his career as a cabinet member of the Malolos Congress.

-Interesting trivia: Benito Legarda, together with Pablo Ocampo, were the first resident commissioners of the Philippines to the United States.
+Interesting trivia: Benito Legarda, together with Pablo Ocampo, was the first resident commissioners of the Philippines to the United States.
 Legarda served in this position from 1907 to 1912.

 Station 3: PUREZA